 The base is a straightforward rectangle tin, the red dome a pudding tin and the rest was plastic icing.
 The black 'head and ears' on top were painted Styrofoam.
 I forgot to put her name on it though and had to use an icing pen at the last moment which wasn't the best thing to do as it ran into the green.

-Mickey Mouse cake submitted by:
+Mickey Mouse picture cake submitted by Shari C., Pawtucket, RI

-I frosted the 9'' with white frosting then drew an outline with a toothpick of Mickey.
-I then used frosting bags with a star tip and made his eyes, nose, mouth and face.
+I frosted the 9” with white frosting then drew an outline with a toothpick of Mickey.
+Then I used frosting bags with a star tip and made his eyes, nose, mouth and face.
 I then frosted the ears (two 6in cakes) with chocolate frosting.

 I took a package of Oreo's and took out all the cream in the middle.
 Placed them in my food processor and crushed them good.
 Then was the tedious task of sprinkling the cookies all over the cake.
 The ears were easy but making it stick to the sides was harder then I thought.
 Then I put them all together on a board.

-Mickey Mouse cake submitted by:
+Mickey Mouse picture cake submitted by Angela G., Smyrna, TN

 This was my first attempt at a character cake.
-My daughter-in-law wanted a Mickey Mouse cake for my grand-daughter's first birthday.
-I bought the pan from someone on Craig list for $10.00 -- and off we went.
+My daughter-in-law wanted a Mickey Mouse cake for my grand-daughter’s first birthday.
+I bought the pan from someone on Craig list for $10.00 — and off we went.
 Last fall I had taken the Wilton course 1 class at my local Hobby Lobby and my daughter-in-law has some decorating skills that she had learned from her grandmother.
 Together we made a great team.

 So with a Mickey Mouse picture on hand, we first placed white icing only in the areas that looked like the background, not on the entire cake.
 We then outlined the entire body and clothing.
 We then began to "star" in all the colors.
 After all the colors were in we went back and added the details on the gloves and shoes.